Converg3nce/matic-docs/docs/staking/heimdall/run-heimdall.md

 ### Run rest-server

-The rest server can be used by external services like explorer, faucets etc to connect to heimdall chain for fetching data and sending transactions.
+The rest-server can be used by external services like explorer, faucets etc to connect to heimdall chain for fetching data and sending transactions.

 ```js